Nieuwpoort, South Holland: History

-After a turbulent genesis with plenty of sieges and devastation, with the 17th century more peaceful times started.
+After a turbulent beginning, with many sieges and devastation, more peaceful times eventually arrived in the 17th century.
 The city ramparts saved the city from floods in 1809 and 1820.
-Due to an economical crisis in the 1930s and World War II, the city decayed.
-In 1970, the Provinciale Staten of South Holland initiated a reconstruction and restoration of the fortress and the city.
+Due to an economical crisis in the 1930s and World War II, the town decayed.
+In 1970, the Provincial States of South Holland initiated a reconstruction and restoration of the fortress and the town.
 This work was finished in 1998.

-Nieuwpoort was a separate municipality until 1986, when it became part of Liesveld.
-The last has become part of Molenwaard in 2013.
+Nieuwpoort was a separate municipality until 1986, when it became part of Liesveld, and then became part of Molenwaard in 2013.